nuxt/vue-meta/docs/guide/README.md

 This step is optional if you don't need SSR and `Vue` is available as a global variable. `vue-meta` will install itself in this case.
 :::

-In order to use this plugin, you first need to pass it to `Vue.use` - if you're not rendering on the server-side, your JS entry file will suffice.
+In order to use this plugin, you first need to pass it to `Vue.use` - if you're not rendering on the server-side, your entry file will suffice.
 If you are rendering on the server, then place it in a file that runs both on the server and on the client before your root instance is mounted.
 If you're using [`vue-router`](https://github.com/vuejs/vue-router), then your main `router.js` file is a good place:

 **router.js:**
 ```js